-1.8 Storm Water Quality Issues
+1.8 Stormwater Quality Issues

 Highway runoff pollutants generally come from vehicular contributions, atmospheric deposition, and roadbed material.
-A variety of constituents including nutrients, organics, oil and grease and heavy metals come from these sources (Irish et al. 1995).
+A variety of constituents including nutrients, organics, oil and grease, and heavy metals come from these sources.
 Pollutants can be found in both soluble and particulate forms and may impact receiving waters differently depending on the pollutant form present.

-In various areas of the State, waters of the United States pass through, over or under the Department's property and facilities.
-In those circumstances, the Department will be responsible only for pollutants contributed from its property and not for the pollutants present in those waters when they enter the Department's right of way.
+In various areas of the State, Waters of the United States pass through, over or under Department property and facilities.
+In those circumstances, the Department is responsible only for pollutants contributed from its property and not for the pollutants present in those waters after they enter the Department's right of way.